Egypt national under-23 football team

-The Egypt national under-23 football team (منتخب مصر الأوليمبى), sometimes called the Egypt Olympic Team, nicknamed The Pharaohs (الفراعنة), is the national team of Egypt Under-23 and is administered by the Egyptian Football Association.
+The Egypt national under-23 football team (منتخب مصر الأوليمبى), sometimes called the Egypt Olympic Team, nicknamed The Pharaohs (الفراعنة), is Egypt's under-23 national football team and is administered by the Egyptian Football Association.
 The team's main objectives are to qualify and play at the U-23 Africa Cup of Nations and Olympic Games.
 As of Los Angeles 2028, players need to be born on or after 1 January 2005 to participate but the team may be supplemented with 3 over-age players.

 The team has played at the Olympic Games 13 times, with four of these being after the tournament became age capped.
 They're also the top-medalist at the U-23 African Cup.

 History

-Egypt has had limited success since 1992, when the tournament first became locked for U-23 players.
+Egypt has had limited football success since 1992, when the Olympics first became locked for U-23 players.
 Egypt qualified to the 2012 Olympics after beating Senegal in the Bronze Metal Match.
 In the Olympics, they placed second in their group after a loss against Brazil, a draw with New Zealand and a win against Belarus.
 Their run was abruptly stopped by a 3-0 loss to Japan in the quarterfinals.
 They missed out on Rio 2016 but reached Tokyo 2020 as African Champions after winning the U-23 tournament at home.
 They placed second in their group after a nil-nil draw with European Champions Spain, a loss against South American Champions Argentina and a 2-0 win against Australia.
 They lost 1-0 at the quarterfinals to eventual gold-medalist Brazil.

 Egypt qualified for the 2024 tournament after placing second in the 2023 U-23 African Cup.
 This marks the first time they play in successive tournaments since Tokyo 1964.